Velocidex/velociraptor-docs/content/blog/html/2018/08/20/velociraptor_artifacts/_index.md

 OSQuery also solves the same problem as GRR\'s artifacts - they provide a single named entity (called a table in OSQuery) which produces results about one type of thing (e.g. arp\_cache table produces results about the arp cache entries).
-The user can then just ask for the arp cache and doesn\'t care how we get it.
+The user can then just ask for the ARP cache and doesn't care how we get it.

 The next logical development was the development of Velociraptor Query Language (VQL).
 VQL is not pure SQL - instead it is an SQL like language